Allergies and sinus infections can present similar symptoms. So, what how do you tell the difference between sinusitis and your allergies?

 Headache, fever, unusual mucus color, or bad breath are telltale indicators of an infection.
 These symptoms can manifest with most sinus infections as well.
 Simply describing your symptoms to your provider may not determine it accurately.
 This is why it’s critical to go to a professional to be evaluated when these symptoms present themselves.

-Dr. Lee, at our South Florida Sinus and Allergy Center has decades of experience, and will be able to place an accurate diagnosis on the cause and treatment for such conditions.
+Dr. Lee, at our Florida Sinus & Snoring Specialists has decades of experience, and will be able to place an accurate diagnosis on the cause and treatment for such conditions.

 How to Prevent Allergies